For customers using app.clio.com, please refer to our North American Terms of Service.

 (d) “Confidential Information” means the Account Data, Content and any information, technical data, or know-how considered proprietary or confidential by either party to this Agreement including either party’s research, services, inventions, processes, specifications, designs, drawings, diagrams, concepts, marketing, techniques, documentation, source code, client information, personally identifiable information, pricing information, procedures, menu concepts, business and marketing plans or strategies, financial information, and business opportunities disclosed by either party before or after the Effective Date of this Agreement, either directly or indirectly in any form whatsoever, including in writing, orally, machine readable form or through access to either party’s premises.

-(e) “Content” means any information or materials a User uploads or posts to the Service, including, without limitation, information about its Users or Registered Clients.
+(e) “Content” any information a User uploads or posts to the Service and any information provided by a User to Themis in connection with the Service, including, without limitation, information about Subscriber or from Users or Registered Clients.

 (f) ‘Good Industry Practice’ means the deployment of that degree of care and skill, technical resources and innovations which is to be expected of professional and adequately resourced providers of services similar to the Service within the European Union.